-Day 8, 21st Mar, Caiman House to Surama Lodge: After an early breakfast, we will embark on our journey to Surama Lodge.
+Day 6, 26th Mar, 2026.
+Caiman House to Surama Lodge: After an early breakfast, we will embark on our journey to Surama Lodge.
 The drive can take approximately 3 hours.
-We will use the entire species we may see in the savannas includes Savanna Hawk, White-tailed, Zone-tailed and Black-collared Hawk.
-King Vulture, Lesseryellow-headed Vulture, White-tailed Kite, White-tailed Goldenthroat, Crested Bobwhite, Pale-breasted Ground-Done, American Kestrel, Burrowing Owl, Ferruginous Pygmy Owl and many other.
+We will use the entire morning for birding along the way.
+Some of the species we may see in the savannas includes Savanna Hawk, White-tailed, Zone-tailed and Black-collared Hawk.
+King Vulture, Lesser-yellow-headed Vulture, White-tailed Kite, White-tailed Goldenthroat, Crested Bobwhite, Pale-breasted Ground-Done, American Kestrel, Burrowing Owl, Ferruginous Pygmy Owl and many other.
 As we get closer to Surama, this is where we will say goodbye to the open savannahs and enter into the rainforest.
 From here, we expect to start seeing several different species of birds we mainly see in the forest including, Guianan Toucanet, White-throated Toucan, Scarlet Macaw, Painted Parakeet, Golden-winged Parakeet, Guianan Red Cotinga, Spangled Cotinga, Long-tailed Tyrant, Guianan Woodpecker, Yellow-backed Tanager, Paradise Tanager and many other.
 Eventually when we arrive at the Lodge, we will receive a welcome by the staff and then settle into our rooms.